Have you ever gone to sleep pondering over a problem you just can’t solve? And when you wake up, you mysteriously feel that you have the answer?

-And when you feel stressed or worried about personal or work issues, do they somehow seem less important after a good night’s sleep?
+And when you’re worried about life’s many problems, do they always seem a little easier to cope with after a good night’s sleep?

 What does research tell us?

-In 2004, scientists at the University of Luebeck in Germany gave the same maths test to a group of sleep deprived people and a group who had eight hours sleep.
+Back in 2004, scientists at the University of Luebeck in Germany gave the same maths test to a group of sleep-deprived people and a group who had eight hours of sleep.

-They found that those with eight hours sleep were three times more likely to figure out a hidden rule for converting the numbers into the right answer.
-How much of this was due to being less tired or the brain actually working on the problem whilst asleep isn’t clear.
+Those with eight hours of sleep were three times more likely to figure out a hidden rule for converting the numbers into the right answer.
+Though how much of this was due to being less tired or the brain working on the problem whilst asleep isn’t clear.

-- Group two stayed awake, but also had a gap before attempting the problems again.
+- Group two – stayed awake, but had a break before trying again.

-- Group three had no delay and immediately attempted the problems again.
+- Group three – had to attempt the problems again straight away.

 It’s interesting though that their study shows that for simpler problems, sleep is no more useful than continuing to try to solve the problem, or just taking some time out.